bneidlinger/RobotWars/RobotWars_app_code.md

                  // Check if this gameOver matches the game we *think* we are playing if (this.game && this.game.gameId === data.gameId) {
                      if (typeof this.game.handleGameOver === 'function') {
-                         this.game.handleGameOver(data); // This should reset controls UI state }
+                         // IMPORTANT: The actual UI transition happens here AFTER the delay/explosion has played out client-side this.game.handleGameOver(data); // This should reset controls UI state }
                      // Update lobby status after game over